 Consequently, many people won't let a little thing like cold weather get in the way of their daily swim.

-It’s quite common for residents to hot foot it to their local beach or swimming pool on any winter morning, to indulge in a practice that is known as “ice-breaking.”
+It's pretty common for residents to hotfoot it to their local beach or swimming pool on any winter morning to indulge in a practice that is known as “ice-breaking.”

 Don't worry; it sounds worse than it is.
 I've never found myself in a situation where I've had to dive through the ice to make it into the water.
 I don't even have to wear a wetsuit.

-The whole experience is quite invigorating – it’s a nice way to wake up and ready yourself for the day ahead.
+The whole experience is quite refreshing – it's an excellent way to wake up and ready yourself for the day ahead.

 A few years ago, the Sydney region experienced thirty-degree (80°F) weather for two days straight.

-I’m pretty sure the entire city called in sick at work, just to go to the beach.
+I'm pretty sure the entire city called in sick at work to go to the beach.

 It's the Best Time to Visit Specific Destinations